TonyViT/ViveFocusInstantPreview/README.md

 * Download the repo and open the project with Unity
 * Import the Unity Remote 4 project from the Asset Store: [link](https://assetstore.unity.com/packages/templates/unity-remote-4-18106)
 * If a pop-up asks you if you're ok with importing a complete project, be brave and say Yes
 * Import the WaveVR Unity Plugin: you can download WaveVR SDK from this [link](https://hub.vive.com/en-US/profile/material-download).
-You have to download both the WaveVR plugin and the samples package.
+Inside the downloaded ZIP there is a folder dedicated to the Unity plugins: you have to import both the WaveVR plugin and the Samples package.
 * If there is the need to update APIs, be brave and say Yes to that Unity dialog ("I made a backup, go ahead!")
 * Open the Build Settings window and switch Unity platform to Android (File -> Build Settings -> tap on Android -> Switch Platform)
 * If you see a pop up by Vive Wave asking you to set some settings, be lazy and select "Accept All"